ment-mx/Prism/README.md

 _(Formerly **ShareableColorPalette**)_

-Creates a beautiful artboard with all the colors in your 'Document Colors' with its respective color label in a variety of formats.  _(Sketch 39)_
+Creates a beautiful artboard with all the colors in your 'Document Colors' with its respective color label in a variety of formats.  _(Sketch **41**)_

+**IMPORTANT!
+Version 1.0.2 Works only on versions of Sketch 41 and higher** If you're using Sketch 39 or 40, look for the 1.0.1 release.

 ***